kjgonzalez/codefiles/notes/markdown_notes.md

 #### sublists:
 1. item
  1. subitem (notice that this line has a space before it)
-  1. however, you can't have a subsubitem. tragic
+  1. however, you can't have a *sub*-subitem. tragic

 * same goes for bullets (notice 2 lines to separate both lists)
  * this is a subitem
+   * sub-subitems are possible here.

 ## 4. Links
 * This [inline, renamed link](https://www.google.com) that looks nice.
 * This [inline with hover title](https://www.google.com "google page") that looks nice.
 * This [relative reference to repo file](../blob/master/LICENSE).
 NOTE: not a real link here.
-* This [Reference-style link][1], but requires having links at the bottom of your ``*md`` file (links at bottom don't show up)
+* This [Reference-style link][1], but requires having links at the bottom of your `*md` file (links at bottom don't show up)

 [1]: http://www.google.com

 ## 5. Images
-Inline is pretty much the only way to include images, but you can at least put them on their own line, like so (with hover text):
+Inline is pretty much the only way to include images, but you can at least put them on their own line, like so (with hover text). method 1 without a reference:

 ![alt text](https://www.google.com/images/branding/googlelogo/1x/googlelogo_color_272x92dp.png "HoverText")

-what about making the image a reference as well?

-this is a ![logo]
+method 2 with a reference: logo is ![logo]

 [logo]: https://www.google.com/images/branding/googlelogo/1x/googlelogo_color_272x92dp.png